mak372/tenex_takehome/README.md

 - **Identifies and lists blocked events** with and without threats.
 - **Provides insight into historical blocked logs** stored in the database.

+### Use of AI/LLM
+While developing this assignment, I made use of AI/large language models (LLMs) to assist in specific areas:

+**Error Resolution During Deployment:**
+I encountered a few issues while deploying the full-stack application (e.g., server errors, environment variable setup, cross-origin request issues).
+I used AI tools to understand th cause of these errors and solve those errors accordingly.

+**React Syntax Reference:**
+While working with React (particularly hooks like useEffect, useState, and useNavigate), I occasionally consulted AI tools to confirm proper syntax or usage patterns when I was unsure or needed quick clarification.

 ---

 <h2> Authentication</h2>